 Although the user interface seems a bit off-putting, I have quickly fallen in love with Jutoh: it seems to be creating amazingly clean epub and mobi files.
 The ‘Document Cleanup’ function is a must-have: it offers one-click removal of all rubbish coming from the text editors (tabs, line breaks, etc.) It doesn’t even let you convert your book until everything is in order.

 8. Adobe InDesign

 - Output formats: PDF, epub, indd

 InDesign is by no means an intuitive, easy-to-use software.
 It takes some time and effort to explore and master it.
-InDesign is amazing to create print-ready, press-friendly PDFs.
-On the downside, however, exporting your beautiful book into an epub might not turn out as well as expected.
-Sometimes, it is just easier to start it over from scratch and ditch the extensive formatting.
+As an ebook writing app, InDesign is amazing for creating print-ready, press-friendly PDFs.
+On the downside, however, exporting your beautiful book into an epub might turn out differently than expected.
+Sometimes, starting it over from scratch and ditching the extensive formatting is easier.

 Are You More of a Dictation Type of Person?